-The materials / lecture notes for each week of the module will be released together with a list of key papers.
-The topics for module-week outlined in the syllabus will be delivered using a variety of methods to include:
+The materials / lecture notes for each session of the module will be released together with a list of key papers.
+The topics will be delivered using a variety of methods to include:

 Lectures - These lectures will be delivered by members of Sports and Exercise Medicine and external experts in their field.
 Lecture notes and document reading material (word documents and PDF).
 Topics will also be covered in the form of guided reading - with a reading list or short series of scientific papers.